 The bottom line is that God doesn’t give you a future revelation of who you will marry.
 If a person tells you that God showed them you are their spouse, be careful it is a deception from hell.

 The Bible calls us to be watchful against those that prey on the innocent by seducing them with false prophesies and dreams.
 Ladies, if a man comes to you with this old philosophy that God told him you are the one, be sure it’s a lie from the devil.
 Women are too susceptible to this old trick.
-The reason being that they have a great yearning for spirituality and in the attempt to please God they are tricked.
+The reason is that they have a great yearning for spirituality and in the attempt to please God they are tricked.

 We have the liberty to choose whoever we love as our partner, however, he or she must be born again as the Bible forbids union with unbelievers (2 Corinthians 6:14).
 Things always go wrong if we insist on our own Will.
 Seeking God’s Will should always be primal.